gxrj/Zeladoria/README.md

 ### Instructions to run

--  As explained in the sixth bullet point of backend structure, resource server application has to be run before authorization server application
+-  As explained in the sixth bullet point of backend structure section, resource server application has to be run before authorization server application